data-dependent/osrs-guides/skilling.md

 <div style="text-align:center"><img src="https://i.imgur.com/BQR6DDl.gif" alt='2t prif teaks' width=500>

-This method is 2t teaks, and was the optimal method for woodcutting experience and the pet before Fossil Island introduced a spot which allows for 1.5t teaks.
+This method is 2t teaks, and was the optimal method for woodcutting experience and the pet before fossil island introduced a spot which allows for 1.5t teaks.
 The method involves a two tick rhythm, described in text below.
  - **Tick 1**: The skilling timer decrements to -1.
 In client input, we remove our interaction with the tree.
 During a rabbits turn, it attacks us and puts damage into our queue.
 During our turn, when our queue evalutes, we recieve the damage, which sets our skilling timer to 1 and makes us start interacting with the rabbit.
  - **Tick 2**: The skilling timer decrements to 0.
 In client input,  we start interacting with the tree.
 During our turn, in interactions with objects, we to get a roll a log.